 - Repeals the requirement that state employees be paid twice a month and restores the monthly and biweekly pay periods;

-In 2015, the general assembly also enacted a one-time loan program that allowed any state employee to apply to the department of personnel for a loan to assist the employee in July 2017, when the transition to the twice a month payroll system would have created a 2-week lag in state employees' pay.
-It was not necessary for any state employee to use the one-time loan program, and the bill repeals the program.
+- Repeals the one-time loan program that would have allowed any state employee to apply to the department of personnel for a loan to assist the employee in July 2017, when the transition to the twice a month payroll system would have created a 2-week lag in state employees' pay; and

-In 2016, the general assembly enacted a bill to allow the state personnel director to delay the date by which state employees would be paid twice a month after providing notice to state employees and the general assembly.
-The bill repeals such authority, as the state personnel director no longer intends to implement a twice a month payroll system.
+- Repeals the state personnel director's authority to delay the date by which state employees would be paid twice a month, as the state personnel director no longer intends to implement a twice a month payroll system.

-In addition, current law specifies that state employee salaries that are paid on a monthly basis are paid on the last working day of the month; except that the salary for the month of June is paid on the first working day of July (pay-day shift).
-The bill codifies current practice by specifying that the pay-day shift does not apply to institutions of higher education.
+In addition, state employee salaries that are paid on a monthly basis are paid on the last working day of the month; except that the salary for the month of June is paid on the first working day of July (pay-day shift).
+The act codifies current practice by specifying that the pay-day shift does not apply to institutions of higher education.

 APPROVED by Governor May 1, 2023

 NOTE: This act was passed without a safety clause and takes effect 90 days after sine die.